acomaviation/aerobid-legal-docs/acceptable_use_policy.md

 You also agree:

-* Not to reproduce, duplicate, copy or re-sell any part of our Platform in contravention of the provisions of our Platform Terms and Conditions ([https://aero.bid/docs/terms](https://aero.bid/docs/terms)).
+* Not to reproduce, duplicate, copy or re-sell any part of our Platform in contravention of the provisions of our Platform Terms and Conditions ([https://aero.bid/legal/terms](https://aero.bid/legal/terms)).
 * Not to access without authority, interfere with, damage or disrupt:
 * any part of our Platform;
 * any equipment or network on which our Platform is operating;
 * any software used in the provision of our Platform; or
 * any equipment or network or software owned or used by any third party.

-## Interactive services
+### Interactive services

 Our Platform offers interactive services, including, without limitation:

-* The ability for brokers (as defined in our broker subscription terms, available at [https://aero.bid/docs/brokers](https://aero.bid/docs/brokers)) to upload details of their customers’ requirements.
+* The ability for brokers (as defined in our broker subscription terms, available at [https://aero.bid/legal/brokers](https://aero.bid/legal/brokers)) to upload details of their customer's requirements.
-* The ability for operators (as defined in our operator subscription terms, available at [https://aero.bid/docs/operators](https://aero.bid/docs/operators)) to make bids, and for brokers to accept the most convenient of these bids.
+* The ability for operators (as defined in our operator subscription terms, available at [https://aero.bid/legal/operators](https://aero.bid/legal/operators)) to make bids, and for brokers to accept the most convenient of these bids.
 * Messaging functions enabling brokers and operators to contact one another via our Platform.

 We are under no obligation to oversee, monitor or moderate any interactive service we provide on our Platform, and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user in contravention of our content standards, whether the service is moderated or not.